TechSkillForge/simple-web-application/golang/README.md

 # Golang

-All commands should be executed from the root of the `golang` directory.
+_Note: All commands listed below are executed from this directory._

 ## Pre-requisites